Mission and History

 The festival was directed by its founder from 1981 to 2015, and by Natalie McNeil in 2016 and 2017.
 In 2018, there was a changing of the guard at the head of the organization, with the appointment of Philippe U. del Drago as executive and artistic director.
 After 35 years, this change of direction marked the beginning of a new era for the International Festival of Films on Art, which is carrying on a tradition and a cultural heritage but opening up to new artistic horizons.

 Every year, the festival’s selection reflects the quality and diversity of worldwide production.
 Its main activity consists of organizing a competition festival, recognized as the largest in the world in its field.
-FIFA is a non-profit organization that has presented almost 5,000 films from 77 countries and awarded more than 400 prizes since its first edition.
+FIFA is a non-profit organization that has presented more than 5,000 films from almost 80 countries and awarded more than 400 prizes since its first edition.

 Founded by René Rozon, founder and former artistic director.
 The organization is supported by UNESCO and the Musée d’art contemporain de Montréal.